mkijowski/ceg3400/SYLLABUS.md

  like ChatGPT, Midjourney, GitHub Co-Pilot, as well as all other tools built on generative AI technologies.
  Use of generative AI for lab writeups or other non-coding work in this course will be considered a violation of the university’s academic integrity policies.
  If you have any questions about whether or not use of a particular tool or technology is allowed, check with your instructor first.
+ Always cite any generative AI use when permitted!

 ---

 ### Midterm Exam